Will Bruin

-William Christopher Bruin (born October 24, 1989) is an American professional soccer player who plays as a forward for Austin FC in Major League Soccer.
-Prior to joining Seattle, he spent 6 seasons playing for the Houston Dynamo.
-He has twice played for the United States national team.
+William Christopher Bruin (born October 24, 1989) is an American former professional soccer player who played as a forward.

+Bruin spent six seasons playing for the Houston Dynamo, followed by six seasons with the Seattle Sounders, where he won the MLS Cup in 2019 and the CONCACAF Champions League in 2022.
+He announced his professional retirement from soccer following a season with Austin FC in 2023.
+Bruin also made two appearances for the United States national team in 2013, and was a part of the squad that won that year's CONCACAF Gold Cup.

 Early career

 Growing up in Greater St. Louis, Bruin played club soccer for St. Louis Scott Gallagher.
 He graduated from De Smet Jesuit High School in 2008, having played on the school soccer team for all four years of high school.
 Bruin was named the 2007 Missouri State Soccer Player of the Year and was a two time NSCAA All-American while at De Smet Jesuit.
 He also set the school record for goals with 102.

 College career

 Bruin played college soccer at Indiana University for three seasons, scoring 33 goals in 66 appearances, including a team-leading 18 goals in 20 appearances during the 2010 season.
 He helped the Hoosiers win the 2010 Big Ten regular season championship and qualify for the NCAA Tournament in all three of his seasons.
 Bruin was named the 2008 Big Ten Freshman of the Year, first team All-Big Ten in 2009 and 2010, and the 2010 Big Ten Offensive Player of the Year.
 As a junior, he finished in second place behind Akron forward Darlington Nagbe for the 2010 Hermann Trophy.
 Bruin chose to forgo his final season of collegiate eligibility, instead declaring for the MLS SuperDraft and signing a Generation Adidas contract with Major League Soccer.